Linked Context Tokens (LCT)

 Who runs witness infrastructure?

 Short answer: anyone can.
 Web4 is an open standard (like email), not a platform (like Gmail).
-Witness nodes can be run by universities, companies, nonprofits, or individuals — the same way anyone can run an email server.
+Network witness nodes can be run by universities, companies, nonprofits, or individuals — the same way anyone can run an email server.

 Two kinds of witnessing: (1) your own devices witness each other — your phone witnesses your laptop, and vice versa — proving you are real.
 (2) Infrastructure witness nodes validate the network — confirming attestations are properly formed and consistent.
 In the current prototype, both are simulated.
 In a deployed system, your devices handle identity witnessing; external nodes (universities, employers, individuals) add network-level verification but aren't required.